Characterising the infinite volume scaling limit of gradient models with non-convex energy: Introduction

 \section{Introduction}

-Random fields of gradients are a class of model systems arising in the study of random interfaces, random geometry, field theory and elasticity theory.
-These random objects pose challenging problems for probabilists as even an \emph{a priori} distribution involves strong correlations.
-In this note, we study random fields of gradients on the integer lattice $ \Z^d $, which associate to each $ x\in\Z^d $ a random variable $ \phi(x) $ taking values in a finite-dimensional Euclidean space.
-Motivated by equilibrium statistical mechanics, the law of these variables is formally described by the expression
+Random fields of gradients are a class of model systems in the study of random interfaces, random geometry, field theory and elasticity theory.
+These random objects pose challenging problems for probabilists, as even an \emph{a priori} distribution involves strong correlations.
+In this article, we study random fields of gradients on the integer lattice $\Z^d$, which associate to each $x\in\Z^d$ a random variable $\phi(x)$ taking values in a finite-dimensional Euclidean space.
+Motivated by equilibrium statistical mechanics, the law of these variables is formally given in terms of a \emph{Hamiltonian}, or energy function, of the general form

-where $ {\rm d} \phi(x) $ is the Lebesgue measure, $ x\sim y $ refers to an unordered nearest-neighbour pair on $ \Z^d $, $\phi(x)\in \R$, $\beta>0 $ is the \emph{inverse temperature} and $V$ is an even, measurable function, called the \emph{potential}, which is bounded from below and grows superlinearly at $\pm\infty$.
-To define the measure \eqref{GGM} rigorously, we have to restrict the above expression to finite subsets $ \Lambda\subset \Z^d $ and fix the values of $ \phi $ on the boundary, say, $ \phi(x)=\langle x,u\rangle $ for some \emph{tilt} $ u\in\R^d $ and $x \in\Lambda^{\rm c}$. $Z=Z_{\Lambda}(\beta,u)$ is then a finite constant that normalises the measure.
-An object of central relevance in this context is the \emph{surface tension\/} or \emph{free energy\/} defined by the limit
+where the sum is over unordered nearest-neighbour pairs on $\Z^d$ and $\phi(x)\in \R$.
+The function denoted $V$ is called the \emph{potential} and regulates the strength of the interaction.
+In the general setting of \eqref{E:formalH}, $V$ is typically an even, measurable function, bounded from below and exhibiting sufficient growth for large values of $\abs{\phi(x)-\phi(y)}$.
+In fact, for our results we allow more general anisotropic interactions defined by a potential $V:\R^d\to\R$ that satisfies assumptions described in detail further below.

+To construct a corresponding probability measure rigorously, we have to restrict \eqref{E:formalH} to finite subsets $\Lambda\subset\Z^d$.
+The associated Boltzmann weight then determines a measure on $\R^\Lambda$ as follows: